makeitmin/handwriting-classifier/README.md

 # Handwriting_Classifier
 This is Handwriting Classification Project using CNN(Convolution Neural Network).
-The project was conducted at DL class in Korea Polytechnic University.
+The project was conducted at DL class.
 The model in this project uses multi class classification and distincts handwritings of 10 people.
 Final accuracy is 85.83%.
 The project will be updated continuously.

 ## Prerequsites
 - Dataset(.csv files)